MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 ### Hashicorp Terraform

+Two example templates are available that deploys an Azure Virtual Network and an Azure Load Balancer, they also creates an inbound public IP address for the load balancer, Azure Load Balancer health probes for HTTP and HTTPS, an inbound NAT pool with backend port 22 and load balancing inbound rules for the port 80.
+The main difference between both, is that this [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/5-create-networking.tf) deploys a **Basic** Azure Load Balancer, while this other [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/5-create-networking-standard.tf) deploys an **Standard** Azure Load Balancer.
+Refer to the following material to learn more about the commands used:

 - [Create an Azure Virtual Network](https://www.terraform.io/docs/providers/azurerm/r/virtual_network.html) using **azurerm_virtual_network**
 - [Create an inbound public IP address for the load balancer](https://www.terraform.io/docs/providers/azurerm/r/public_ip.html) using **azurerm_public_ip**
 - [Create an Azure Load Balancer](https://www.terraform.io/docs/providers/azurerm/r/loadbalancer_rule.html) using **azurerm_lb_rule**